 The following information will help you understand the standard adopted by your league:

 There are six major governing bodies for slowpitch softball.
-They are Amateur Softball Association (ASA), United States Specialty Sports Association (USSSA), Independent Softball Association (ISA), National Softball Association (NSA), International Softball Federation (ISF), and Senior Softball USA.
-The main three you need to know are ASA, USSSA, and Senior Softball USA as their standards vary the most.
+They are United Softball Association (ASA), United States Specialty Sports Association (USSSA), Independent Softball Association (ISA), National Softball Association (NSA), International Softball Federation (ISF), and Senior Softball USA.
+The main three you need to know are USA, USSSA, and Senior Softball USA as their standards vary the most.

 A bat is a carefully-engineered tool that allows players to get the most out of every swing.
 Every component of the bat, from the knob to the end cap, is designed to maximize every ounce of performance.
 There are four main tech components you need to know for your bat: Material, Construction, Barrel Diameter and Weight Balance.